Output-sensitive Conjunctive Query Evaluation: Main Result

-We note that the doubling trick argument for join evaluation is not a novelty and it has been used in prior works as well~\cite{deng2018overlap, amossen2009faster}.
-This idea can also be applied to the results obtained in~\cite{hu2024fast}, allowing us to shave the polylog factors theoretically in the total running time and removing the need to estimate the output size via sophisticated algorithms.
+We note that the doubling trick argument for join evaluation has been used in prior works~\cite{deng2018overlap, amossen2009faster}.
+This idea can also be applied to the results in~\cite{hu2024fast}, allowing us to shave the polylog factors in the total running time and removing the need to estimate the output size via sophisticated algorithms.

 \introparagraph{General CQs} Finally, we discuss what happens for a general acyclic CQ that may not be reduced or existentially connected.
-In this case, we can relate the runtime of the algorithm to the projection width we defined in the previous section.
-Note that for a CQ that is reduced and existentially connected, $\wout$ is exactly the number of atoms in the query.
+In this case, we can relate the runtime of the algorithm to the projection width we defined in the previous section. \revthree{The main insight here is that once a general acyclic CQ has been reduced and decomposed, we can evaluate each component separately.
+The query evaluation output of each component can be combined easily since the query can now be viewed as a free-connex acyclic query, whose evaluation is well understood~\cite{bagan2007acyclic}.} Note that for a CQ that is reduced and existentially connected, $\wout$ is exactly the number of atoms in the query.

 \begin{theoremrep} Given an acyclic CQ $Q$ and a database $\mD$, we can compute the output $Q(\mD)$ in time $O(|\mD| + |\tOUT|+|\mD| \cdot |\tOUT|^{1 - 1/\wout(Q)})$. \end{theoremrep} \begin{proof} This result follows exactly the argument in~\cite{hu2024fast}, which shows that the runtime of an evaluation algorithm for $Q$ can be reduced to the computation of each query in $\textsf{decomp}(\textsf{red}[Q])$.
 In particular, as a first step it can be shown that we can compute in linear time an instance $\mD'$ such that $Q(\mD) \leftarrow \textsf{red}[Q](\mD')$; this is done by doing semijoins in the same order as the GYO algorithm.